phptuts/codingwithnoah/arduino-blockly/lesson-7-lcd-loops/index.md

 ### Challenge 2) Print your name in the center of the screen.

 Print your name centered on the second row.
 Here's an example of how to do it.
 My name "Noah", so I would take 20, the length of the screen, minus the length of my name, 4, and divide that by 2.
 (20 - 4) / 2 = 8.
-If your name has an odd number just round down.
-You will want to add a set cursor block and a print block put them above the delay block.
+If your name has an odd number of letters, just round down.
+You will want to use a "set cursor" block, and a "print block" put them above the "delay" block.

 ![Challenge 2](/images/arduino-block/lesson-7/challenge-2.jpg)

 ### Challenge 3) Make your name scroll across the screen.

-- Clear the screen with clear block.
+- Clear the screen with "clear" block.
 - Print your name on screen starting at X => 0 and Y => 0.
 - Calculate the name of spaces you will need to move your name.
     - (Hint) 19 - (length of your name) = (number of spaces)
-- Use a count block with a scroll right block and delay to move your name the number of spaces required to get to the end of the screen.
+- Use a count block with a "scroll right" block and delay to move your name the number of spaces required to get to the end of the screen.
 - Repeat the process with a scroll left block instead of a scroll right block.

 ![Challenge 3](/images/arduino-block/lesson-7/challenge-3.gif)

 ## Other Challenges

-- Use 4 count loop to print the "!" on every space on the lcd screen.
+- Use count loops to print the "!" on every space on the LCD screen.
-- Use the blink block and scroll block to make something blink across the screen.
+- Use the "blink" block and "scroll" block to make something blink across the screen.
 - Just have fun and print cool things. :)